BVLC/caffe/docs/installation.md

 On **OS X**, we highly recommend using the [homebrew](http://brew.sh/) package manager, and ideally starting from a clean install of the OS (or from a wiped `/usr/local`) to avoid conflicts.
 In the following, we assume that you're using Anaconda Python and Homebrew.

-To install OpenCV dependency, we'll need to provide an additional source for Homebrew:
+To install the OpenCV dependency, we'll need to provide an additional source for Homebrew:

     brew tap homebrew/science